mlsmall/NLP-Sentiment-Analysis-of-Amazon-Reviews/README.md

 ### Fine Tuning

-The language model has achieved an accuracy of 28.1%, but this can be improved.
+The language model achieved an accuracy of 28.1%, but this can be improved.
 Previously, by default, the model was trained with its initial layers frozen, since the weights for those layers were already pre-trained.

 Now we will unfreeze all the layers in the model and train again.
 We launch a new training with more epochs.